BorysNie/aws-bootcamp-cruddur-2023/journal/week1.md

 - Dockerize the frontend and backend application
 - Create docker compose file to build and spin up services ie.
-  - Frontend and backend, including their ports including custom network
+  - Frontend and backend, including their ports and custom network
   - PostgreSQL database with docker volume
   - DynamoDB database with local volume bind
 <br>